isaac-zik-rgb/alx-system_engineering-devops/0x00-shell_basics/README.md

-mkdir this command create directory. mv command moves files from one location to another it can also change files name as it moves. ls -na this comman list all files in a long format with user and id display numerically. rm -r this command delete or rmove directories
+mkdir this command create directory. mv command moves files from one location to another it can also change files name as it moves. ls -na this comman list all files in a long format with user and id display numerically. rm -r this command delete or rmove directories. cd - command take you back to your previous directory.